AI-Prompt-Genius/AI-Prompt-Genius/README.md

 ## TODO
 If you're looking to help out, you could add a few useful features to our platform:
+- Known issue: reset thread button does not work after some time.
 - Search feature to filter threads
 - Export individual threads to pdf, csv, txt, or doc formats
 - Export all threads to XLS/Gsheets